IliasMariosG/project-euler/DIR021_amicable_numbers/README.md

 It also should be noted that in the example `1` is included as a factor, but `n` itself is not.

 ### Pseudocode for first iteration:
-Get the lower half of the factors
+Get the list of factors
 ```
 SET the list of factors as an empty list
 APPEND 1 to the list of factors